 I didn’t get angry or annoyed with these folks—not at first, anyway.
 I just sent back a friendly note explaining their error.
 I received several very nice love letters, and wrote back to the gentlemen thanking them but explaining that I hesitated to accept their proposals as we hadn’t even been introduced!
 I generally got a rather sheepish reply.
-One young man asked if I thought the letter would be okay to send to his sweetie–apparently he’d really sweated over it, the first love letter he’d ever written (and I told him it was beautiful, of course).
+One young man asked if I thought the letter would be okay to send to his sweetie.
+Apparently, he’d really sweated over it as the first love letter he’d ever written (and I told him it was beautiful, of course).

 Still, after some of this stuff intended for others, take it from me—there are some details of your life that just shouldn’t be committed to print, okay?
 Nobody but the parties who were there at the time needs to know the precise details of your sex life!
 Especially when you’re screwing around on a spouse (yes, the situation in the email I received which finally inspired this article).
-At least PGP encrypt that kind of stuff or something.
+At least PGP-encrypt that kind of stuff.
 Please!

 By the time I received that one I was no longer surprised by misdirected email—it was simply the very explicit (and legally sensitive, if someone were in divorce proceedings) nature of this particular misdirected email that gave me pause.
 It does seem such content would be worthy of more care—but then since I wouldn’t ever commit such things to print, I suppose I’m not the one to ask.